 - Complete a continuing review in RSS and submit.

 - Projects that are active with a change in protocol will require the submission of a Request for Change in Protocol in RSS for review with the continuing review form.

 - Individuals listed as investigators or laboratory support on projects must have active IBC training.

 - A laboratory inspection will be scheduled by the biosafety officer during this review process.

 - Following review by the IBC, if it is determined that the protocol meets re-approval (including that training is current) and the laboratory passes inspection, the proposal will be approved for another year.

 IBC protocols that require any change in personnel, labs, procedures, biohazardous agents, etc. must be reviewed and approved by the IBC prior to initiating any changes:

-- Complete a Request for Change form and submit the most current IBC Protocol.
+- Complete a Request for Change in RSS and submit.

 - Review may be performed, administratively, by the IBC Chair or by the full committee.

 - Following review, approval notice will be sent informing the PI of approval.